 5. Share feedback more often

 Annual reviews aren't impactful in the remote work model.
 To optimize employee performance, you must follow a continuous feedback system.
-The data you fetch from tools will help or improve only when you discuss and share feedback in the team, identify the lag, and develop a solution that everyone agrees upon.
+The data you fetch from tools will help or improve only when you discuss and share feedback with the team, identify the lag, and develop a solution that everyone agrees upon.
 Moreover, feedback meetings should be for the entire company, the whole group, and one-on-one when required.

 To understand better, answer this — Do you hold a monthly review and chit-chat session to look back and realize how close or far holistically you are from the quarterly business goals?
 Do the managers hold weekly meetings for feedback with their teams?
 If the employee is underperforming, was there a one-on-one meeting scheduled?